-Course providers normally ask for a good undergraduate degree, occasionally in a social science or related subject, and some relevant work experience.
-Application requirements vary, but in England candidates may be expected to have 5 GCSEs at grade C or above, including maths and English, and 2 A levels.
+Most course providers ask for at least a 2.1 in your undergraduate degree, occasionally in a social science or related subject, and some relevant work experience.
+Application requirements vary, but in England you'll probably also need GCSEs at grade 4/C or above in maths and English.

 Applications and funding

 Most universities process postgraduate applications for social work through UCAS.
 You may be eligible for an NHS bursary: these are handled by the NHS Business Services Authority (NHSBSA).
 Some universities also offer scholarships and bursaries for social work students.

 There are other ways to gain your postgraduate qualification in social work – you can also learn on the job through a recognised 'fast-track' scheme.